 - What are the end-market prices for groundnuts on the European market?

-Groundnuts are classified as both a grain legume and an oil crop due to their high oil content.
-Although the botanical definition of groundnuts is legumes, groundnuts are usually referred to nuts in trade and culinary classification.
+Groundnuts are classified as both a grain legume and as an oil crop due to their high oil content.
+Although the botanical definition of groundnuts is legumes, groundnuts are usually referred to as nuts in trade and culinary classification.

 Groundnuts are cultivated in the semi-arid tropical and sub-tropical regions of nearly 100 countries in six continents between 40° latitude north and south of the equator.

 This study covers general information regarding the market for groundnuts in Europe which is of interest to producers in developing countries.
 In addition to raw and roasted groundnuts, this study also covers processed groundnuts such as peanut butter.
 Please see Table 1 with the products and their product codes.